Alexandre-Fernandez/svelidate/README.md

 <pre lang="ts">
 // value must be a number
 const number = {
-	greaterThan, // value is greater than the given number. greaterThanorEqualTo, // value is greater than or equal to the given number. lesserThan, // value is lesser than the given number. lesserThanOrEqualTo, // value is lesser than or equal to the given number. inInterval, // value is in included in the given interval. outOfInterval, // value is in excluded from the given interval. differentFrom, // value is different from the given number. equalTo, // value is equal to the given number.
+	gt(number: number), // value is greater than the given number. gte(number: number), // value is greater than or equal to the given number. lt(number: number), // value is lesser than the given number. lte(number: number), // value is lesser than or equal to the given number. inside(min: number, max: number), // value is in included in the given interval. outside(min: number, max: number), // value is in excluded from the given interval. neq(number: number), // value is different from the given number. eq(number: number), // value is equal to the given number.
 }
 </pre>
 </details>